apache/cordova-docs/docs/en/edge/cordova/events/events.online.md

 when the value of `connection.type` becomes `NONE`.

-Applications typically should use `document.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.
+Applications typically should use `document.addEventListener` to attach an event listener once the `deviceready` event fires.

 Supported Platforms
 -------------------